Distributed Triangle and Simplex Enumeration in Hypergraphs

-Each vertex $v \in V$ is then responsible for outputting all triangles $v_0 e_0 v_1 e_1 v_2 e_2$ such that $(v_0, v_1, v_2)$ is a triple $v$'s part of the partition.
-In order for $v$ to output all such triangles, all edges containing pairs of vertices $v_i, v_j$ for $i, j, = 0, 1, 2$ should be sent to $v$.
-Dolev et al.~\cite{Dolev2012Tri} gave an elegant description of such a partition of triples such that total number of edges sent and received by each vertex is (an asymptotically optimal) $n^{4/3}$ for graphs (i.e., rank-$2$ hypergraphs).
-We show that the same strategy (and indeed the same partition of triples) also yields an optimal algorithm for triangle enumeration in hypergraphs.
+Each vertex $i \in V$ is then responsible for outputting all simplices $\Sigma$ such that $\Sigma$ is an $(r+1)$-set in $i$'s part of the partition, $S_i$.
+In order for $i$ to output all such simplices, all edges $e$ that are subsets of some set $\Sigma \in S_i$ should be sent to $i$.
+Dolev et al.~\cite{Dolev2012Tri} gave an elegant description of such a partition of triples $r=2$ case such that total number of edges sent and received by each vertex is (an asymptotically optimal) $\Theta(n^{4/3})$ for graphs (i.e., rank-$2$ hypergraphs).
+We show that the same strategy generalizes to $(r+1)$-sets also yields an optimal algorithm for simplex enumeration in hypergraphs.